Yotam124/BrickBreaker-Unity/README.md

 # Canvas

-Panels - the game has 3 different levels:
+Panels - the game has 3 different panels:

 * Start Game - the first panel that the player will see at the start of the (buttons - Start Game or Quit).